-What You Need To Know About Alleged Russian Payments To Trump's Lawyer Cohen
+What You Need To Know About Alleged Russian Payments To Trump Lawyer Cohen

 How precisely Avenatti says he knows this isn't yet clear — the supporting materials for his "executive summary" aren't public and may not themselves be public documents, raising questions about whether someone in the Treasury Department or elsewhere in officialdom may have given them to him.

-Other aspects of Avenatti's file have been verified, including relationships it documents between Cohen and big corporate entities — including at least one that acknowledges it also has spoken to investigators working for Justice Department special counsel Robert Mueller.
+Other aspects of Avenatti's file have been verified, including relationships it documents between Cohen and big corporate entities — one of which has acknowledged it also has spoken to investigators working for Justice Department special counsel Robert Mueller.

 Swiss pharma giant Novartis, which is named in the Avenatti document, confirmed in a statement to NPR that it had hired the same shell company created by Cohen to pay Daniels, Essential Consultants.
 That relationship ended in February, spokeswoman Sofina Mirza-Reid said.
 The company has given information to Mueller's team.